 Marketing is a word often thrown around as an umbrella term for a wide variety of functions within organizations, ranging from the running of social media accounts to inside sales, and anything in between.

 Ethics are a code of values and principles that govern the actions of a person regarding what is right versus what is wrong.
 Ethics appear in all facets of daily life, including how products are marketed to the general public.
-Read this article to learn about how ethical issues have impacted marketing, what ethical standards are like in the international market, and more.

 Understanding human behavior helps us gain insight into what drives customers’ purchase decision-making, and how do they use the products and services that they obtain.
 Marketers need to be very in-tune with consumer behaviors, and ready to react to changing tastes and preferences

 Planning and evaluating advertising is essential for businesses since it is the way the company communicates with the outside world, and can make a big difference in their success.
 There are four core factors to consider when planning and evaluating advertising: connecting with the customer, adhering to legal and ethical norms, the methods of communication with customers and measuring advertising effectiveness.

 Personal selling is when businesses use people to “sell” the product to a customer face-to-face.
 These sales people promote the product with every aspect of themselves.
 The salesman has tools provided by their marketing team, but actually closing the deal is based mostly on personal interaction.

 The classification of products and services is a process that groups together certain products/services that carry similar characteristics in terms of price level, similarity between competing brands, and the way consumers approach them in the buying process.
 This helps marketers to build “Types” of marketing strategies for similar products

 Effective pricing strategies are essential for the success of a product, and by extension a company in general.
 Supply and demand, elasticity, durability of the product, and price of the competition all come into play!